JustinSu11/Byte-Cast-Productivity-App/README.md

 - Fixed naming issues in some popup menus
 - can no longer rename page, create new page, or delete a page if no journals exist
 - invalid font size no longer removes text from appearing and now is set to size 16 by default
+- can no longer rename journal or delete journal if no journals exist